arc12/EdMOOC-SNA-Private/README.md

 Looks at macro-level stats for forums per course: aggregate descriptive quantities and high level structural features.
 Some of this also appears in the 1st MOOC Report; this is partially a database familiarisation activity augmented by some processing to get some more basic numbers to inform next-steps and contextualise results.

+**STATUS: bug to fix, no further plans.**

 ## Regional Differences

 Looks across forums and inspects regional differences.
+Currently looks only at post-counts.

+**STATUS: Some plots need smartening (labels).
+Could also improve by indicating significance of differences to the plots.
+Needs interpretation/story.
+Possible extension to "reads" and/or to modify from couting posts to contributions (posts+comments)**

 Dark Users
 ----------